cherryonntopp/FoodWaste_CTRL-C/README.md

 Our recommendation: stop looking at national averages and dig into state-level outliers.
-States that successfully reduced landfill waste or improved recycling rates hold the blueprint for what policies and infrastructure actually work.
+States that successfully reduced landfill waste or improved recycling rates can set the standard for what policies and actually work.

 ---